 Exam Day Procedures

-Proctors must ensure that students have no materials with them other than blank paper and a writing utensil.
-The proctor will confirm a student’s identity against a government-issued photo identification.
-Proctors will then enter the exam password to log the student into the exam.
+Students should have no materials with them other than blank paper and a writing utensil.
+The proctoring system will confirm a student’s identity against a government-issued photo identification.

-During the exam, the proctor will ensure that the student has no study materials during the exam, supervise the student throughout the exam, and end the exam at the end of the allotted time.
+During the exam, the proctoring system will record the exam and ensure that the student has no study materials during the exam.
 Please note that no breaks are permitted during the exams.
 Please plan accordingly.